SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 Natural disasters, climate, market volatility, civil and political unrest are examples of risks (<a id="FAO2014">[FAO, 2014](#f7)</a>).

+`pastoral*` is limited here, as it finds results from other uses (pastoral care, religion studies).

 ``` Ceylon =
 TS=
 (